Skip to main content

 Temporary or not, you have treatment options.

+The type of treatment depends on the cause of the hearing loss.
 For obstructions, removal is the only route.
-You have to take out the wax, object or deformity that’s hindering hearing.
+You must take out the wax, object or deformity that’s hindering hearing.
 Other causes of hearing loss have a bit more flexibility with treatments.

-“If it’s fluid or infection, typically the first step would be antibiotics.
-You always try those first,” Dr. Miiller says.
+“If it’s fluid or infection, typically the first step would be antibiotics through the child’s Pediatrician.,” Dr. Waymire says.
 “But if it’s a long-term history of fluid — if you’ve tried 3 or 4 antibiotics and it’s chronic — our next step is to proceed with tubes.”

 For severe and permanent types of hearing loss, hearing aids are a definite need.
 There’s just no better option.
-With milder hearing losses, they may not be necessary.
+Parents should consult with a pediatric audiologist to determine the effect the degree and type of hearing loss present in their child.

 If you or a teacher have seen signs of hearing loss, or your child failed a hearing screening at school, you can schedule hearing testing with an audiologist.
-And see an ear, nose and throat doctor, all in one visit.
+And, see an ear, nose and throat doctor, all in one visit.
+Call 515.875.9450 or schedule online today.